 Our Program Today

-The ROME Rural Scholars Program is an innovative educational program designed to prepare students for life and practice in a rural community.
-This rural medicine curriculum includes academic activities and clinical experiences beginning the second semester of year one and continuing throughout all four years of predoctoral medical education.
+The ROME Rural Scholars Program is an innovative educational program designed to prepare students for life and practice in a rural and underserved community.
+The curriculum includes academic activities and clinical experiences beginning the second semester of year one and continuing throughout all four years of predoctoral medical education.

 History of the ROME Program